iandobbie/cockpit/doc/computer-os-selection.rst

 It should be noted that the main controlling computer does not need to be directly connected to the hardware, devices can easily be on a remote computer communicating over the network.
-The main computer and remote one do not need to run the same OS, eg the controlling computer can be macOS while the computer hosting the hardware can run windows.
+The main computer and remote ones do not need to run the same OS, eg the controlling computer can be macOS while the computer hosting the hardware can run windows.
 However, many people want some, or all of the devices connected to the main computer.